 What material for conventional lighting?

-PCA (PolyCrystalline Alumina) are also designated as translucent ceramics, which can be found shaped in tubes in the conventional lighting systems.
+PCA (PolyCrystalline Alumina) are also designated as translucent ceramics, which play a role of tubes in the conventional lighting systems.
 Their role is to maximize the light transmittance (Ultraviolet, Infrared or visible light) while resisting to high temperatures and pressures.
 Those pieces are made of alpha alumina like CR or TCP.

 HID Lamps (High Intensity Discharge lamps) refer to light sources created from a current passing through a gas contained in a PCA tube.
 The HID family includes Mercury vapor, Metal Halide, High Pressure Sodium (HPS), Xenon Metal Halide (XMH), Xenon short-arc lamps & Carbon Arc lamps.